Privacy policy

 Once again, most of the time we collect this data from you directly.
 Occasionally we also obtain data from external sources.
 For example, we may check against Royal Mail’s National Change of Address database to ensure that the address we have listed for you is up to date.
 We know moving to a new house can be a busy time and appreciate that you don’t always have the chance to send us your new address.
 By undertaking this exercise, we can update your record without you needing to get in touch.

-We may also collect demographic and consumption data generated through geo-demographic tools (such as CACI Acorn), as well as information related to your wealth.
+In order that we use our resources as effectively as possible to help us engage with our supporters appropriately, we may collect demographic and consumption data generated through geo-demographic tools (such as CACI Acorn), as well as information related to your wealth.
+We may use profiling techniques or use third party wealth screening companies to provide us with general information about you.
 This may include information from public registers and other publicly available sources such as Companies House, newspapers and magazines.

 If you do not wish your data to be collected in any of these ways, or have questions about them, please contact us.